stephenjason89/bun-pulse/README.md

 - [WebSockets Overview](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) - A comprehensive guide to how WebSockets work, provided by MDN.
 - [Bun Documentation](https://bun.sh/docs) - Learn about Bun's features, including its high-performance server capabilities.
 - [HMAC SHA256 Authentication](https://en.wikipedia.org/wiki/HMAC) - Understand the HMAC-based authentication method used by **BunPulse** for secure WebSocket connections.
+- [Axiom Documentation](https://www.axiom.co/docs) - Learn more about using Axiom for logging and analytics.

 ## License